HTTPArchive/almanac.httparchive.org/src/content/en/2021/capabilities.md

 {{ figure_markup(
 image="web-share-api.png",
-caption='The beta version of PaintZ uses the Web Share API to share drawings with local applications', description='Screenshot showing a drawing application with an overlay of the built-in messaging application that received the drawing from the app.', width=676, height=419
+caption='The beta version of PaintZ uses the Web Share API to share drawings with local applications', description='Screenshot showing the PaintZ drawing application with an overlay of the built-in messaging application that received the drawing from the app.', width=676, height=419
 ) }}